donwade/ESP32-OTA-Serial/README.md

 # ESP32 OTA Serial

-This small project provides simple ready to use mechanism to update your ESP32 over the air (OTA) and to handle serial communication wirelessly using PlatformIO.
+This small project provides simple ready to use mechanism to update your ESP32 and ESP8266 over the air (OTA) and to handle serial communication wirelessly using PlatformIO.
 It uses ArduinoOTA library as well as forked(slightly changed) version
 of: https://github.com/janphoffmann/AsyncTelnet.git